timothypratley/happyapi/README.md

 The `happyapi.oauth2.capture-redirect` namespace implements a listener to capture a code when the user is redirected from the oauth2 provider.
 Web applications should instead define a route to capture the code.

+### Keywordization

+While keywordization is common practise in Clojure, it can be problematic when receiving arbitrary data because not all keys make valid keywords.
+HappyAPI follows the convention of JSON defaults to use string keys instead of keywords.

+You can pass `keywordize-keys true` as configuration if you prefer keyword keys.
+You can also pass `keywordize-keys (true|false)` to individual requests.

+My recommendation is to avoid keywordization.
+When you run into a non-keywordizable key it can be a real headache.

+### Pagination

+HappyAPI retrieves all pages and join the results together.
+It also unwraps extraneous keys like `data` and `items`.
+It returns data, not responses.

 ### Retries